Git Editor Utility

 - Update origin URL: Sets the

-remote to the new URL. - List all commits: Gets all commit hashes in chronological order.
+originremote to the new URL. - List all commits: Gets all commit hashes in chronological order (oldest to newest).

 - Redistribute dates: Evenly spaces commit dates between the start and end times.